django-cms/django-cms/docs/how_to/apphooks.rst

         _urls = ["project.sampleapp.urls"]
         permissions = False

-If you still want some of your views to have permission checks you can enable them via a decorator:
+If you still want some of your views to use the CMS's permission checks you can enable them via a decorator, ``cms.utils.decorators.cms_perms``

-``cms.utils.decorators.cms_perms``

 Here is a simple example::